Price of Gold Per Ounce Live & Historical Charts

 The Mystery and Wonder of Gold Prices

 Gold prices are constantly changing, which keeps investors checking the price of this precious metal every morning.
 Despite this level of speculation, gold continues to be the most popular investment precious metal.
 For centuries, gold has been a mysterious symbol of value and wealth.
-Learn more about gold prices and what makes this precious metal coveted by so many people around the world today.
+Learn more about the prices for gold and what makes this precious metal coveted by so many people around the world today.

 A Brief History of Gold

 However, gold was used during the period of Grecian history before and during the time of Homer's life.
-During the thirteenth and fourteenth centuries, European nations starting minting gold coins rather than their earlier preference of using silver for coinage.
+During the thirteenth and fourteenth centuries, European nations starting minting gold coins rather than their earlier preference of using Silver bullion for coinage.

 The gold standard for money was used throughout the years of industrial economies in the nineteenth century.
 Gold certificates and bills were added to this circulating stock of money based on the value of gold.
-After World War II, the gold standard was replaced by convertible currencies with fixed exchange rates based on the Bretton Woods system.
+After World War II, the gold standard was replaced by convertible currencies with a fixed Exchange rate based on the Bretton Woods system.

 Starting in 1971, the USA refused to redeem its dollars in gold because excessive government debt and money printing had caused the gold price per ounce in the free market to rise way above the fixed redemption price of gold.
-Since the US dollar was backed by gold up to that point and had gained the status as the most important reserve currency, most other countries around the world had already abandoned their own gold standards and instead pegged their currencies to the United States dollar.
+Since the United States dollar was backed by gold up to that point and had gained the status as the most important reserve currency, most other countries around the world had already abandoned their own gold standards and instead pegged their currencies to the United States dollar.
 To maintain demand for an unbacked dollar, the U.S. persuaded Saudi Arabia to price Petroleum in dollars on the world market.

 The financial turmoil and debt problems in recent years have reinvigorated the debate about returning to a gold standard, particularly as gold prices have risen sharply.